One-com/one-color/README.md

     var myColor = one.color('#a9d91d');
     myColor instanceof one.color.RGB; // true
     myColor.red() // 0.6627450980392157

+You can also parse named CSS colors (works out of the box in node.js, but the requires the slightly bigger `one-color-all.js` build in the browser):

+    one.color('maroon').lightness(.3).hex() // '#990000'

 To turn a color instance back into a string, use the `hex()`, `css()`, and `cssa()` methods: